 - Login to http://renew.chirobc.com with your email address and password and complete the online application for a new applicant.
 You will be asked to consent to a criminal record check during this process.

-- A copy of a recent passport sized photo of yourself, taken within one year prior to the date of application.
-This can be scanned and uploaded as you complete your online application or mailed to the CCBC office.
+A certified copy of a recent passport sized photo of yourself, taken within one year prior to the date of application This can be scanned and uploaded as you complete your online application or mailed to the CCBC office.

-- A copy of your birth certificate, passport or proof of eligibility to work in Canada, such as a Visa.
+A copy of your Canadian birth certificate, passport or proof of eligibility to work in Canada, such as a Visa.
 This can be scanned and uploaded as you complete your online application.